cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-22-ICU-projections.md

 #add the title of your project
 title: "Nowcasting critical care bed requirements for COVID-19 patients in England"

 description: We estimate critical care bed demand for COVID-19 cases in England for the next two weeks.
-Results suggest that current capacity might be challenged by as soon as the end of this month.
+Results suggest that current capacity might be reached or exceeded by the end of March 2020.

 #add a status: in-progress, under-review, published
 #defaults to in-progress if not set
 status: in-progress

 #add the date at which post is updated (if applicable), in YYYY-MM-DD
-update: 2020-03-20
+update: 2020-03-22

 #add optional hash-array with authors
 # see /_data/authors.yml for list of ids, or to add/edit an author